pkarsy/NonVolatile/README.md

 Put the directory "NonVolatile" in the Arduino "libraries" location.
 Or you can put the "NonVolatile.h" file in the same location as the .ino file

+### Types
+- **NonVolatile<T>** The most importand type this library offers. <T> can be bool,char,int,long and the unsigned counterparts.
+- **NvCounter<T,N>** usually T is uint32_t(unsigned long).
+This special type is usefull only as counter (++ is the only operator working), and uses more EEPROM bytes but spreads the writes across the N extra bytes doind EEPROM wear leveling.
+So if every EEPROM cell withands 100000 writes, the counter can be incremented about 100000*N times.
+See NvCounter Example.

+The next 2 types are not variables but can be used to set the eeprom address used by the variables.

+- NvAddress _dummy_var(addr) Sets the EEPROM location of the next NonVolatile or NvCounter variable to addr.
+- NvSpace _dummy_var2(no_of_bytes)

 ### Intended use
 NonVolatile has a very specific purpose.
 To make it easier to store the (usually) very few settings an Arduino project needs.
 It is unsuitable for data logging.
 Generally if there